Merze Tate

-Early life
+Early life and education

-Tate was born February 6, 1905, in rural Rolland Township, Michigan.
+Tate was born February 6, 1905, in rural Rolland Township, Michigan, to farmers Charles and Myrtle Tate.
 Her great-grandparents had migrated to Michigan from Ohio after receiving land through the Homestead Act.

 She began attending Rolland Township Elementary School Number Five, which was located on land owned by her family.
 At age 13 she entered Blanchard High School.
 This high school was destroyed by fire and students had to attend makeshift classrooms in area buildings.
 Due to inadequate educational facilities, students graduated at the end of the tenth grade.
 Merze Tate was the youngest and only African-American graduate in her class and was selected valedictorian.

-This, however, was unsatisfactory for college entrance, so she enrolled in Battle Creek High School where she maintained a straight-A average.
+This, however, was unsatisfactory for college entrance, so she enrolled in Battle Creek High School where she maintained a straight-A average while working as a maid.
 As she was only enrolled in the school for two years she could not be class valedictorian.
 She did win the Hynman Oratorical Contest which included an award of $50.
 After graduation Merze applied to Western State Teachers College (now Western Michigan University) and was awarded a tuition scholarship.